You’re spoiled for choice if you’re looking for international concerts in Japan in 2026.

 Zozo Marine Stadium & Makuhari Messe (Chiba) and Expo ’70 Commemorative Park (Osaka)

-Another of Japan’s most popular summer music festivals, Summer Sonic, will once again tour Osaka and Tokyo in August.
+Marking its 25th anniversary this year, Summer Sonic, will once again tour Osaka and Tokyo in August.
 Held simultaneously over three days in both cities, Summer Sonic lineups tend to lean a little heavier than Fuji Rock, but recent years have seen no shortage of big-name pop acts.
+This year’s event will feature international artists like The Strokes, David Byrne, Jamiroquai, and FKA Twigs, and Japanese artists like L’Arc-en-Ciel, Sakanaction, Cornelius, and Hitsujibungaku.

 Tickets